-Brandi Merrick, a graduate research assistant in NC State’s agronomy pathology program, loved growing grass before she loved playing golf.
+Brandi Merrick, a graduate research assistant in NC State’s plant pathology program, loved growing grass before she loved playing golf.

 Now, the graduate of Iowa State with a degree in agriculture education and former high school math, science and agriculture teacher can’t imagine her life without either, something she will think about often this week as she volunteers as a greens mower at the 77th U.S. Women’s Open golf tournament at Southern Pines’ Pine Needles Lodge & Golf Club.

-In all, there are 31 women from the GCSAA volunteering at this week’s Open, joining 40 others and the 17 members of Pine Needles’ fulltime agronomy team and dozens of volunteers in other fields for the 156-player field chasing a $10 million purse, one of the largest payouts in women’s professional sports.
-Merrick has been a member of the 16,000-person organization — only 2% of which are women — since she first became interested in agronomy more than 10 years ago.
+In all, there are 31 women from golf courses and the sports turf industry volunteering in agronomy services at the Open, some of whom are members of the CGSAA.
+They join 40 other volunteers and the 17 members of Pine Needles’ fulltime agronomy team in preparing the course for the 156-player field that is chasing a $10 million purse, one of the largest payouts in women’s professional sports.
+Merrick has been a member of the 19,000-person organization — only 2% of which are women — since she first became interested in agronomy more than 10 years ago.

 Last year, at San Francisco’s Olympic Club, she spent the week cutting holes on the course’s famously tricky greens.